deveshpant2003/Calculating-selling-price-an-SKU/README.md

 **Returns (𝑅%=𝑅/100):** The expected percentage of returned items relative to the Selling Price.

 **Selling Price (𝑆𝑃):** The price at which the SKU is sold to achieve the desired profit margin.

+### Revenue (Selling Price - Costs)
+The Selling Price must cover all the associated costs and margins.
+Therefore:

+𝑆𝑃 = Costs + Profit Margin

+#### Costs Breakdown
+The total cost includes:

+Costs = 𝑆𝐹 + 𝐵𝑃 +𝐶𝐹

+#### Profit Margin:
+The profit margin is calculated as a percentage (𝑁𝑀%) of the Selling Price:

+Profit Margin = 𝑁𝑀%⋅𝑆𝑃

+#### Other Adjustments:
+The Selling Price also accounts for:
+**Channel Commission:** Charged as 𝐶𝐶%⋅𝑆𝑃.
+**Returns:** Accounted as 𝑅%⋅𝑆𝑃.
+Thus, the Selling Price must cover not only the costs and profit margin but also these percentage-based charges.